bitcointranscripts/bitcointranscripts/stanford-blockchain-conference/2019/building-bulletproofs.md

 title: Building Bulletproofs
 transcript_by: Bryan Bishop
 categories: ['conference']
-tags: ['zero-knowledge']
+tags: ['proof-systems']
 speakers: ['Henry de Valence', 'Cathie Yun']
 ---
 <https://twitter.com/kanzure/status/1090668746073563136>

-# Introduction
+## Introduction

 There are two parts to this talk.
 The first part of the talk will be building, like all the pieces we put into making the implementation of bulletproofs.
 We'll talk about the group we used, the Ristretto group and ristretto255 group.
 I'll talk about parallel lelliptic curve arithmetic, and Merlin transcripts for zero-knowledge proofs, and how all these pieces fit together.

 Cathie will talk in part two about constraint system proofs, cloak for a confidential assets protocol, ZkVM for zero-knowledge contracts, and aggregation multi-party computation with session types to aggregate proofs and have faster verification.

-# Ristretto
+## Ristretto

-Before I talk about ristretto, let's talk about the problem we're trying to solv.e Many prtocols you might want to implement use some prime order group like "Let G denote a cyclic group of prime order p" from the Bulletproofs paper.
+Before I talk about ristretto, let's talk about the problem we're trying to solve.
+Many protocols you might want to implement use some prime order group like "Let G denote a cyclic group of prime order p" from the Bulletproofs paper.
 As an implementer, you're supposed to have one ready to use to instantiate the protocol.
 But how do you implement that?

 Probably you want to use an elliptic curve.
 But which one could yo uuse?
 Maybe a Weierstrass curve like secp256k1, or an Edwards curve like curve25519 or FourQ.
 The advantage of a Weierstrass curve is that the curve gives you a prime order group which is the abstraction you want, but it has some downsides.
 Edwards curves have faster algorithms that are complete without special cases to deal with, and it's easy to implement them in constant time.
 Those are pretty big implementation advantages.

-# What's wrong with having a small cofactor?
+## What's wrong with having a small cofactor?

 The security proofs for the abstract protocol don't then apply to your implementation.
 Having full validation that some input point lies on the subgroup requires multiplying by that order, which negates most of the speedup yo uget.
 You could ad-hoc tweaks like multiplying by a cofactor in an appropriate place, but how do you pick that place?
 And also, are there any subtle effects on your protocol by doing that?
 The ansewr is probably yes.

-# Example of cofactor problems
+## Example of cofactor problems

 Ed25519 has different behavior between single and batch verification.
 Two implementations are freely allowed to disagree about which signatures are valid, which might be a problem for some kind of blockchain.